-Pordoi Pass to Cavalese via cable car -53 km (33 miles) OR Pordoi Pass to Cavalese via road -55 km (34 miles) | Corvara to Cavalese with 2 mountain passes -72 km (45 miles)
+Pordoi Pass to Cavalese via cable car - 53 km (33 miles) OR Pordoi Pass to Cavalese via road - 55 km (34 miles)

-Your ride from the Pordoi pass starts with a 10-km (6 mile) descent at an average gradient of 8%.
-The road is well paved and wide, with 33 switchbacks.
+Your ride starts with a 10-km (6 mile) descent at an average gradient of 8%.
+The road is well paved and wide, with 27 switchbacks.
 Motorbike and car traffic, along with cyclists, may be numerous, so it's important to pay attention.
 The next 45 km (27 miles) are very enjoyable, with occasional small hills.
 You follow a bike path through typical villages and meadows and past waterfalls and even an artificial lake (Biolago) where you can stop to swim and have lunch.
 At ride's end, you have the option to ride gently uphill to Cavalese or take the Cermis funicular with your bike (open from mid-June to approximately September 25.
 Open until 5:00 p.m.).